lossanna/RestoreNet/data/raw/README_rawdata.md

 `master-species_native.xlsx`
 - Adapted from the `Species_Definitions` tab of `Master.xlsx`.
-- Manually added the `Native` column based on USDA Plants databse, and did small corrections to spelling of scientific names.
+- Manually added the `Native` column based on USDA Plants database, and did small corrections to spelling of scientific names.
 - I did not change any species codes, as they relate directly to the `Master` data (the original `subplot` and `2x2` data).